mathesong/petprep/docs/workflows.rst

 command line options.
 By default, PETPrep initializes registration with the frame showing the highest tracer uptake after this start time.
 An explicit zero-based frame index can be provided with :option:`--hmc-init-frame`.
-Adding :option:`--hmc-fix-frame` keeps the chosen frame fixed during robust template estimation and disables iterations to reduce runtime.
+Adding :option:`--hmc-init-frame-fix` keeps the chosen frame fixed during robust template estimation and disables iterations to reduce runtime.
 A 10 mm FWHM Gaussian is applied and estimation begins at 120 s unless otherwise specified.